mozilla-services/screenshots/docs/METRICS.md

 The add-on reads the Telemetry opt-out preference (`toolkit.telemetry.enabled`) before sending any metrics data to the servers.
 If this preference is false, or if there is any issue trying to fetch the preference, then no data is sent.

-The website reads the DNT Header (`navigator.doNotTrack`) and if it is present and set to *1* the website will not send metrics data.
+The website reads the [Do Not Track Header](https://www.mozilla.org/en-US/firefox/dnt/) (`navigator.doNotTrack`) and if it is present and set to *1* the website will not send metrics data.
+We treat error reporting differently, and it is sent regardless of the Do Not Track setting.

 There may be some exceptions to the above for debugging or analysis of malfunctions.